schoolofdevops/kubernetes-labguide/chapters/advanced_pod_scheduling.md

 worker-6cc8dbd4f8-6bkfg   1/1       Running   0          1m        10.233.75.15   node2
 ```

-You should see worker being scheduled on node2
+You should see worker being scheduled on kind-worker2

 To remove the taint created above

 ```
-kubectl taint node node2 dedicate:NoExecute-
+kubectl taint node kind-worker2 dedicated=worker:NoExecute-
 ```

-#### Exercise
+## Exercise

   * Master node is unschedulable because of a taint.
 Find the taint on the master node and remove it.
 See if new pods get scheduled on it after that.